 .teamcity directory in the VCS root), and (2) the settings in the VCS on the revision selected for a build.

-Therefore, it is possible to start builds with settings different from those currently defined in the build configuration.
-For projects with enabled versioned settings, you can instruct TeamCity which settings to take when build starts.
+It is possible to start builds with settings different from those currently defined in the build configuration.
+For projects with enabled versioned settings, you can instruct TeamCity which settings to take when a build starts.